 Fortunately, sentiment analysis technology has made it possible to analyze freeform text and quantify traditionally qualitative data.
 With sentiment analysis of your online reputation and surveys data, you can gain deeper insights on what your guests like and dislike about your property.
 You can use that data to make smart operational changes, inform your hotel marketing efforts, and even start to customize your guest experience to create brand loyalty.

-For example, this is a screenshot of the Revinate Dashboard for one of our customers:
+For example, this is a screenshot of the Revinate dashboard:

-As you can see, overall, guests are saying some pretty positive things about this hotel, especially about the staff and the location of the property.
+As you can see, overall, guests are saying some pretty positive things about this hotel, especially about the staff, the transportation options, and the surrounding area.
 Hoteliers can use this to get really specific information about what guests are consistently praising.
-For example, the scores here are very positive for the in-room coffee maker, the internet access, and the iron and board.
-This is information the hotel can use to its advantage.
 Knowing what guests like about your property is the first step toward delivering an ideal stay.